What causes timing belt belt noise and how to reduce it? There are 4

 Air volume displacement has a distinct sound and if often described as sounding like air escaping from at balloon.

 Air volume displacement is caused when there is a space between the belt and the pulley.
-This type of noise will increase with belt speed.
+This type of timing belt noise will increase with belt speed.

 - You can maximize air permeability which is especially helpful with high speed drives.
 Ways to achieve air permeability is by using multiple smaller belts or by cutting air grooves on the pulley.